Last updated on Monday 19 September 2016

 Our train has six vehicles re-certified for main-line use, including the CEP coach and Buffet car.
-See the Current fleet status of CDL for further details.
+See our Fleet list for full details.

 The unit’s formation at the depot is: